pveloso01/Atlas-Investor/docs/API_SECURITY.md

 ✅ CSRF protection for state-changing operations
 ✅ Permission classes on all sensitive endpoints
-✅ User-scoped querysets (users only see their own data)
+✅ User-scoped querysets (users only see their own data) ✅ Automatic 401 handling with redirect to login
+✅ Token storage in httpOnly context (localStorage with plans for httpOnly cookies) ✅ Comprehensive permission tests (27 tests covering all scenarios)

 ### Recommendations for Production